 Other intervention for spinal canal stenosis

 Despite appropriate physiotherapy management, some patients with this condition continue to deteriorate.
 When this occurs, other intervention may be required.
-This may include pharmaceutical intervention, investigations such as an X-ray, CT scan or MRI, corticosteroid injection or assessment from a specialist.
+This may include pharmaceutical intervention, investigations such as an X-ray, CT scan or MRI, corticosteroid injection, the use of supplements such as glucosamine, chondroitin or fish oil, or assessment from a sports doctor, orthopaedic specialist or neurosurgeon.
 The treating physiotherapist can advise on appropriate management and can refer to the appropriate medical authority if it is warranted clinically.
 In more severe cases of spinal canal stenosis surgery may be required to relieve the pressure on the spinal cord.

 Exercises for spinal canal stenosis

 The following exercises are commonly prescribed to patients with this condition secondary to spinal degeneration and associated changes (such as disc narrowing, facet degeneration, bony spurring and thickening of ligaments and bone).
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed 3 times daily and only provided they do not cause or increase symptoms.

 Your physiotherapist can advise when it is appropriate to begin the initial exercises and eventually progress to the intermediate, advanced and other exercises.
 As a general rule, addition of exercises or progression to more advanced exercises should only take place provided there is no increase in symptoms.